Maui with Kids: The Ultimate Family Guide to the Valley Isle

 A Step Up (That Still Works with Kids)

 Monkeypod Kitchen in Wailea has excellent food, craft cocktails for the parents, and a menu that has enough familiar options to keep kids happy while offering grown-up dishes that actually excite you.
-The sweet cream corn side dish alone is worth the visit.
+The sweet cream corn side alone is worth the visit.

-Do Not Miss: Shave Ice
+Don't Miss: Shave Ice

 Best Resorts and Vacation Rentals for Families